TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/index.md

 # Sprint Overview – 2025‑08‑21

-This sprint processed the next set of NoPixel resources starting with `np‑voice` and extending through `outlawalert`.
+This sprint processed the next set of original resources starting with `np‑voice` and extending through `outlawalert`.
 Most of these modules are either client-only or implement event relays with no persistent state, so they were **skipped**.
 The primary new feature introduced is a **player ammunition management API** to reflect the behaviour of the `np‑weapons` resource, which stores ammunition counts on the server.
 We also corrected a path placement error in the OpenAPI specification for the websites API.

 ### Highlights